-- Researching the look, style and genre of the film or game
+- Researching the look, style, and genre of the film or game

-- Developing various versions of the character looks
+- Developing various versions of the character looks and other design ideas

-- Infusing characters with personality using visual cues, unique expressions and distinctive body language
+- Infusing characters with personality using visual cues, unique expressions, and distinctive body language

 - Create characters that are relatable and possess human traits that will engage an audience